lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_tutorial.md

   - Specify a sink target for saving analysis result
 - Deploy and run rule.

-The tutorial demonstrates how to use Kuiper to process the data from EdgeX message bus.
+The tutorial demonstrates how to use eKuiper to process the data from EdgeX message bus.

-## Kuiper EdgeX integration
+## eKuiper EdgeX integration

 EdgeX uses [message bus](https://github.com/edgexfoundry/go-mod-messaging) to exchange information between different micro services.
 It contains the abstract message bus interface and implementations for ZeroMQ & MQTT.
-The integration work for Kuiper & EdgeX includes following 3 parts.
+The integration work for eKuiper & EdgeX includes following 3 parts.

 - An EdgeX message bus source is extended to support consuming data from EdgeX message bus.

-- To analyze the data, Kuiper need to know data types that passed through it.
+- To analyze the data, eKuiper need to know data types that passed through it.
 Generally, user would be better to specify data schema for analysis data when a stream is created.
 Such as in below, a ``demo`` stream has a field named ``temperature`` field.
 It is very similar to create table schema in relational database system.
-After creating the stream definition, Kuiper can perform type checking during compilation or runtime, and invalid SQLs or data will be reported to user.
+After creating the stream definition, eKuiper can perform type checking during compilation or runtime, and invalid SQLs or data will be reported to user.

   ```shell
   CREATE STREAM demo (temperature bigint) WITH (FORMAT="JSON"...)
   ```

-  However, data type definitions are already specified through EdgeX ``Core contract Service`` , and to improve the using experience, user are NOT necessary to specify data types when creating stream.
-Kuiper source tries to load all of ``value descriptors`` from ``Core contract Service`` during initialization of a rule (so now if you have any updated value descriptors, you will have to **restart the rule**), then if with any data sending from message bus, it will be converted into [corresponding data types](../rules/sources/edgex.md).
+  However, data type definitions are already specified through EdgeX ``Core contract Service`` , and to improve the using experience, user are NOT necessary to specify data types when creating stream. eKuiper source tries to load all of ``value descriptors`` from ``Core contract Service`` during initialization of a rule (so now if you have any updated value descriptors, you will have to **restart the rule**), then if with any data sending from message bus, it will be converted into [corresponding data types](../rules/sources/edgex.md).

 - An EdgeX message bus sink is extended to support send analysis result back to EdgeX Message Bus.
-User can also choose to send analysis result to RestAPI, Kuiper already supported it.
+User can also choose to send analysis result to RestAPI, eKuiper already supported it.

 ![](./arch_light.png)